Quantum Variational Activation Functions Empower Kolmogorov-Arnold Networks: Results

-and $D^\beta$ denotes the partial derivative of order $\beta$. \end{theorem} The proof is provided in \cref{sec:approx_theory}. \begin{remark} In \cref{thm:Approx_theory}, by changing the B-splines in Theorem 2.1 of \citet{liu2024kan} to Fourier series with the highest frequency $K$, we derive the approximation error bound.
-This shows the approximation error in the $C^m$-norm decays at the rate $\mathcal{O} (K^{-(k+1-m)})$ as the number of Fourier modes $2K$ increases.
-The approximation accuracy is controlled by the grid size $G$ in B-splines or the highest frequency $K$ in the Fourier series. \end{remark}
+and $D^\beta$ denotes the partial derivative of order $\beta$. \end{theorem} The proof is provided in \cref{sec:approx_theory}. \begin{remark}[Fourier bandwidth as the analogue of spline grid resolution] \cref{thm:Approx_theory} is the Fourier-series analogue of the spline approximation step used in classical KAN theory.
+In a spline-based KAN, approximation accuracy is controlled by the grid resolution $G$; in the Fourier formulation, it is controlled by the largest retained frequency $K$.
+Increasing $K$ increases the number of available Fourier modes and yields the $C^m$-error rate $\mathcal{O}(K^{-(k+1-m)})$ for edge functions with $C^{k+1}$ regularity. \end{remark}

-\begin{restatable}[Spectrum expansion and approximation error of QKAN with linear layer]{theorem}{qkan} Fix an integer $k\!\ge\!0$ and a target function $f\in C^{k+1}[0,1]$.
-For any depth $r\!\ge\!1$, consider two single-qubit data re-uploading circuits:
+\begin{restatable}[Accessible spectrum and Fourier approximation capacity of QKAN with a trainable preprocessing layer]{theorem}{qkan} Fix an integer $k\!\ge\!0$ and let $f$ admit a $C^{k+1}$ periodic extension on the input domain after the chosen frequency normalization.
+For any depth $r\!\ge\!1$, consider two single-qubit data re-uploading circuits with generator $H=\sigma_j/2$.
+We measure frequencies in units of the eigenvalue gap of $H$, which equals one.

 \textbf{(A) Baseline (Un-weighted).}